 Whether or not you are able to appeal a case depends on multiple factors.
-After talking to a Virginia criminal attorney or a local Newark criminal lawyer, you will not only be able to learn why you (or why not) an appeal is possible (or not), but you will be in a better position to understand the legal issues important to the decision to appeal.
+After talking to a Virginia criminal attorney or a local Ashburn criminal lawyer, you will not only be able to learn why you (or why not) an appeal is possible (or not), but you will be in a better position to understand the legal issues important to the decision to appeal.
 Here are just a few of the many possible factors:

 - what type of case do you want to appeal?

 - what did the court order?